Jimwi/ilets_words/day30/9 Millennial Employees and Employee Retention.md

 So, these are the issues on the table.
 What we're going to address is: Technology, Authority, Balance, Loyalty, and Entitlement.
 The first one here is Technology.
 Now, think about when you were a really young kid and how you'd listen to your favorite song over and over and over again. most Baby Boomers started with record players.
 And they had those record players through their childhood and through high school into their early adulthood.

 Some of you Boomers probably still have your records.
 I'm certain of it.
-Now, if we look at a Millennial's perspective, on the other end of the spectrum here, by the time I was born in 1981 I started with cassettes.
+Now, if we look at a Millennial's perspective, on the other end of the spectrum here, by the time I was born in 1981 I started with `cassettes`.
 Then I quickly moved to CDs, then I was asking for an iPod for my birthday.
-And we were the first college group to start illegally downloading music on Napster.
+And we were the first college group to start illegally downloading music on `Napster`.

 Okay, so that meant that our formative years, what happened in those first 20 years of my life, was very different as far as my relationship with technology than any Boomers experience.
 So that relationship with technology has now transformed itself in our workplace as our comfort level with change.
 So, no wonder you have some Millennials in your workplace that are saying, "Oh, well this is too slow, and that needs to be automated, and don't you know there's an app for that now"?
 Versus the other end of the spectrum that says "if it ain't broke don't fix it.